 In the upper right-hand corner of the screen, you’ll see the gear icon which will take you to your settings.
 Here you have a this to open up a seven-tabbed screen with a myriad of options.
 The Information tab simply shows you your plan details.

 Heading into the Settings tab, you can adjust startup settings, change the language, and add a custom server address.

 Over in the Advanced screen, you have network settings, including the option to select specific primary and secondary DNS servers.
 There are also a couple of OpenVPN settings as well as SoftEther VPN settings should you be using that particular protocol.

-Heading to the VPN Protocol tab, you can easily toggle between protocols.
+Heading to the Protocol tab, you can easily toggle between protocols.
 This is especially handy if you’re running into issues while traveling.
 Some VPNs require you to manually set up different protocols (if they’re even available), so being able to try out different ones by simple toggling is a big convenience.